pwnlogs/d-time/README.md

 In the Online Phase, we inject the emulator to threads and execute malware chunks in a distributed fashion. `emulator` contains instructions to build the emulator along with a sample injector which will inject the emulators for you.
    1. Build the `emulator`.
    2. Copy the chunk files to your working directory for emulator.
-   3. Run the `emulator.exe`.
+   3. Run emulator.exe.
-   The `emulator.exe` contains the  actual emulator code and a sample injector.
+   The emulator build contains the  actual emulator code and a sample injector.
 It will:
-       1. Read your chunks from the working directory and store them in shared memory
+       1. Read your chunks from the working directory and store them in shared memory.
        2. Inject the emulator to victim processes.
-       3. Exit
+       3. Exit.
        The injected emulator will now execute the chunks and re-generate themselves to execute more chunks.